Beauty And The Beast Part 2: Apprehending The Missing Supercurrent

 The vertex operators are defined precisely in Subsection \ref{subsec:twistcft} where the space $\mathscr{H}_{\text{FLM}}$ is also denoted $\widetilde{\mathscr{H}}(\Lambda_{\text{L}})$.
 This theory has the famous property that the automorphism group of the operator product algebra is the Monster group.
 The partition function for the theory is

-In section \ref{sec:scft} below we give a careful explanation of a result of \cite{Lin:2019hks} that the theory studied in \cite{Dixon:1988qd} is a spin lift \footnote{Reference \cite{Dixon:1988qd} uses the term ``$\mathbb{Z}_2$ cover,'' without giving a precise definition.} of the Monster CFT corresponding to an involution $\iota$ of the Monster which acts as the identity on $\mathscr{H}^+(\Lambda_{\mathrm{L}})$ and as multiplication by $-1$ on $\mathscr{H}^+_T(\Lambda_{\mathrm{L}})$.
+In section \ref{sec:scft} below we give a careful explanation of a result of \cite{Lin:2019hks} that the theory studied in \cite{Dixon:1988qd} is a spin lift \footnote{Reference \cite{Dixon:1988qd} uses the term ``$\mathbb{Z}_2$ cover,'' without giving a precise definition.
+We make this notion precise by explaining the spin lift of a CFT, see Section \ref{sec:spin_lift}.} of the Monster CFT corresponding to an involution $\iota$ of the Monster which acts as the identity on $\mathscr{H}^+(\Lambda_{\mathrm{L}})$ and as multiplication by $-1$ on $\mathscr{H}^+_T(\Lambda_{\mathrm{L}})$.
 The Hilbert space of the theory is

 The main claim of \cite{Dixon:1988qd} is that this theory is superconformal.
-As we will discuss, some care must be taken here since $\mathscr{H}_{\text{BB}}$ is not actually a super-VOA (SVOA).
-We will show in Theorem 5.1 that the subspace
+As we will discuss, some care must be taken here since $\mathscr{H}_{\text{BB}}$ is not actually a vertex operator superalgebra (SVOA).
+As in \cite{Dixon:1988qd}, we decompose